stat133-sp19/hw-stat133-yangluanne/workout01/report/workout01-luanne-yang.md

 | Andre Iguodala |    161|    58|    36.02484|
 | Draymond Green |    232|    74|    31.89655|

-Similarly, the data for 3 pointers shows that Curry have the most attempted shots, followed closely by Thompson.
+The data for 3 pointers shows that Curry have the most attempted shots, followed closely by Thompson.
 On top of most total shots, both players also have the highest shot percentages.
 Thompson with a percent of 42.41% out of 580 total shots and Curry with a percent of 40.76% out of 687 total shots.
-Iguodala had the lowest number of shots, but Green had the lowest shot percentage of 31.89%.
+Iguodala had the lowest total number of shots, but Green, once again, had the lowest shot percentage of 31.89%.

 ### Conclusion

-In conlusion, while some players had more attempted shots than others, more shots do not more shots made.
+In conclusion, while some players had more attempted shots than others, more shots do not lead to more shots made.
 Andre Iguodala is an ideal example of this.
-He had the least number of shots but had a higher shot made percentage than players such as Stephen Curry, who took and made the most shots.
-This may also be due to each player’s skill level.
-Draymond Green threw more shots than Iguodala, but had the lowest overall accuracry among all the five players.
+He had the least number of shots but had a higher shot made percentage than players such as Stephen Curry, who had the highest number of shots and shots made.
+Another example is Draymond Green, who threw more shots than Iguodala, but had the lowest overall accuracy among all the five players.
+However, this does not mean Draymond Green played any less of a role in his teams success during the 2016-2017 season.
+Green was in fact given the Defensive Player of the Year Award at the NBA Awards [6].

+Basketball may seem like an offensive sport, but there is more to it than just scoring points.
+Each player has a role in a basketball team.
+With Green as defense, Curry and Thompson as three point shooters, and Durant and Iguodala as two point shooters, it is no wonder the Warriors is one of the most successful basketball team in NBA history.

 ### Reference